TEvans-Developer/Ramnit---CTF-/README.md

 <br> After setting up our VM machine, installing Volatility3, Pyhton3 and our memory.dmp file provided to us from CyberDefender (password for extraction also provided).
 We will move our .dmp file into a folder that is also in the directory of our Volatility3 tool.

 <br><b>Step 2:<b><br>
-<br>We know that the was some type of suspicious behavior that alerted our system that a connection was being made to our workstation.
-Volatility3 has 2 two plugins that can provide
+<br>We know that there was some type of suspicious behavior that alerted our system that a connection was being made to our workstation.
+Volatility3 has 2 two plugins that can provide us with network information about the system at the time the memory image was captured, <b>Netstat*</b> and <b>Netscan*</b>.

+<br> **Ideally we would want to input a the plugin<b>imageinfo</b> to obtain information to better understand the correct type of profile to use for our analysis.
+Profiles help specificy  the OS and version for accurate parsing and xamination of the memory image. **
+the syntax would look like this:
+<br> <i>python3 vol.py -f NameofImage.dmp imageinfo</i>